Last Updated on

 As we’ve said before, the menu is the single most important piece of marketing collateral that a restaurant has, and every great restaurant turnaround worked its way from the inside out — originating from the heart of the house, expressed through brand purpose and positioning, and manifesting itself through the menu and other vital stakeholder touchpoints.

 Whether you’ve embarked on a brand audit, a brand refresh, or a full-on turnaround, revitalizing a restaurant’s menu is one of the most complex — yet surest and fastest — ways to improve profitability.
-Here’s how the menu can help with (and a few common menu mistakes to avoid):

 - Revenue Growth – A 2% increase in sales is equivalent to a 10% reduction in cost.
-A well-developed menu can drive check average, new trials, frequency, party size, and advocacy by identifying opportunities for upsells and add-ons, new profit centers, limited time offers (LTOs), bounce backs, and new products.
+A well-engineered menu can drive check average, new trials, frequency, party size, and advocacy by identifying opportunities for upsells and add-ons, new profit centers, limited time offers (LTOs), bounce backs, and new products.

 - Food and Beverage Costs – There are a number of questions to be asked when identifying ways to improve food costs.
 To be sure though, they can’t be improved sustainably by simply increasing prices across the board, reducing portion sizes, and swapping out ingredients for lower-priced (and lesser-quality) alternatives.
 Menus can and should function like a tour guide to help navigate guests to items that are not just more profitable, but also that are signature items (the Cayman Curse is our most straightforward and time-tested example) that can enhance brand positioning and perception while also supporting margin growth.